codiechanel/gitbook-demo/flex.md

 ## space-between
 It will divide the container by the number of child views, and fill that space.
 ## alignSelf
 alignSelf works on the view itself not on its child views.
+This is really useful, if each view would want to gravitate differently.